Collecting and Provenance: A Multidisciplinary Approach

 Overview

-The book fills a gap in the study of provenance, taking the subject holistically and from multiple standpoints, which better reflect the widening interest in provenance from a range of disciplinary perspectives.
+The book fills a gap in the study of collecting and provenance, taking the subject holistically and from multiple standpoints, better to reflect the widening interest in provenance from a range of disciplinary perspectives.
+This book will be a service to the field, from established scholars and museum professionals to students of collecting history, cultural heritage, and museum studies.

 Product Details